SWAT-team-1/magazine/README.md

 ## Project Idea

-Chat bot in the command line that gives prompts based on the user's answer.
-It will give the user topics to explore (weather , sports , movies etc ...) the programe aim to create a friendly chat bot that will help users to get data about specific topics , also to search and do some tasks.
-In the command line program.
+Chat bot in the command line will give prompts based on the user's answer.
+It will give the user topics to explore (weather , sports , movies etc ...)

+A key feature of the conversational AIs is task-oriented dialogue: A feature that lets the user access information or topics or do some tasks through chatting.
+Thus, the need for domain-specific chatbots arises: a series of task-focused chat bots that are able to interact with users through command lines that help them with completing tasks like get data and do some tasks.